Key Takeaway

 What Affects Your Specific Cost?

-Several factors influence what you will actually pay:
+Several factors influence what you'll actually pay:

 - Dose: Higher doses may cost more, especially for brand products.
 Compounded formulations often have more uniform pricing across doses.